-The Syndicate has access to a revolving credit facility.
-During the 2020 financial year, the facility was rearranged such that the total amount available was reduced from US\$50.0m to US\$30.0m, (or £36.6m to £21.9m at the 31 December 2020 balance sheet rate).
-The Syndicate also repaid its utilisation of the facility in full.
+The Syndicate had access to a revolving credit facility.
+During the 2021 financial year, the facility was rearranged such that the total amount available was reduced from US\$50.0m to US\$30.0m, (or £36.6m to £22.1m at the 31 December 2021 balance sheet rate).
+The revolving credit facility expired 30 September 2021 and was not renewed.
+The Syndicate also repaid its utilisation of the facility in full at that point in time.